-I am currently Community Manager for Humanities Commons
+I am project manager for digital initiatives (including Humanities Commons

 I am a member of the Journal for Interactive Technology & Pedagogy

 editorial collective.
 In addition to my work in digital scholarship and scholarly communication, I research networks of black internationalist and antifascist writers in the 1930s.